mariushobbhahn/mariushobbhahn.github.io/_posts/2021-05-01-ExpFam_tutorial.md

 ## Important Properties

 Exponential Families have a lot of interesting properties.
 I chose a small selection of those that I find most important.
-Since I come from a Machine Learning background, you will find a biased selection.
+Since I come from a Machine Learning background, my selection is biased towards ML.

 ### Multiplication and Division